 So there’s a good case for not bathing an adult dog too often, and good reasons to bathe a puppy regularly.
 But how often should you bathe your puppy?
 Are we talking daily baths here?
 There is no hard and fast rule but here’s a puppy bathing schedule for you to use as a guide:

 - Once a week until three months old

 - Once a month until six months old

 - Twice a year thereafter or as necessary

-I mentioned that there were some benefits to regular bathing, let’s look at those now.
+But, bear in mind that it probably won’t hurt your puppy if you never bathe them at all.
+So why use the schedule above?
+I mentioned before that there were some benefits to regular bathing, let’s look at those now.